sergesiluyanov/alex_alekhin_qa_task/REPORT.md

 - All operations are logged to console for debugging
 - Test data is stored in fixtures for verification
 - Screenshots and videos are generated on test failures
+- Tests are configured with 2 retries to handle transient failures
+- Test 004 includes cleanup to restore original configuration values
+- `maxConcurrency` is set to 1 in test 001 to ensure valid results